ezramorse/mens/README.md

 ## Questions & Contributions

-Please fork and contribute, and send feedback & examples to [me@ezramorse.com](mailto:me@ezramorse.com).
+Please fork and contribute, and send feedback & examples to [me@ezramorse.com](mailto:me@ezramorse.com) of any type of isomorphic web application built with the mens stack.

 ## Credits

-Special thanks for Stephan Hoyer for some isomorphic examples and utilities, as well as Leo Horie for mithril (of course!).
-Many thanks to the node.js community.
+Special thanks for Stephan Hoyer for some mithril isomorphic javascript examples and utilities, as well as Leo Horie for mithril (of course!).
+Many thanks to the node.js community!